techgnosis/grafana-stack/README.md

 # TODO
-1. Figure out histogram query
-1. Make an alert on the histogram
+1. Make an alert for HotROD

 ## Image Rendering